battre/autocomplete-attribute-explainer/README.md

    address profile stored.
 We also see that website authors introduce unofficial/self-defined attributes like `house-number` and pair them with official attributes like `given-name` and `family-name`.

+### Statistics on address fields.

+To indicate how far the `autocomplete` attribute is from the reality of real world websites in some countries, we have sampled top e-commerce websites (as per ecommercedb.com) and investigated the fields that correspond to a `street-address`.

+In the following a `" / "` represents a separation between two fields while a `" + "` represents the combination of data that goes into a single field.

+All percentages, even those of breakdowns, are releative to the total number of considered address forms.

+* Brazil
+  * \>500 address forms reviewed
+  * ~2% had a single address line
+  * ~12% had address lines 1/2
+  * ⚠ ~85% had street (*Endereço*) / building (*Número*) / overflow
+    (*Complemento*) fields
+  * The overflow fields were broken down (as % of all forms)
+    * ~31% asked for overflow + landmark in one field
+    * ~15% asked for overflow / landmark (*Referência*) in two fields
+    * ~39% only asked for overflow
+* Germany
+  * \>500 address forms reviewed
+  * ~21% had a single address line
+  * ~34% had address lines 1/2
+  * ⚠ ~42% had street (*Straße*) / building (*Hausnummer*) fields
+  * ⚠ ~24% had an overflow field (*Adresszusatz*) (paired with street/building).
+* Mexico
+  * \>500 address forms reviewed
+  * ~15% had a single address line
+  * ~53% had address lines 1/2
+  * ⚠ ~26% had street (*Calle*) / building (*Número exterior*) / unit (*Número interior*) fields
+  * ⚠ ~9% had a landmark field (*Referencias*)
+  * ⚠ ~7% had cross street fields (⅔ as a single field, ⅓ split into two fields) (*Entre calles*)
+* Netherlands
+  * 40 address forms reviewed
+  * 7.5% had a single address line
+  * 10% had address lines 1/2
+  * ⚠ 52.5% street name (*Straat*) / house number (*Huisnummer*) / extension (*Huisnummer toevoeging*) - (sometimes the street name was omitted and derived from the postal code)
+  * ⚠ 30% had street name (*Straat*) / house number (*Huisnummer*) but wanted the extension to be entered in house number field
+* Spain
+  * 39 address forms reviewed
+  * 15% had a single address line
+  * 48% had address lines 1/2
+  * ⚠ 18% had very detailed information (English descriptions originate from Gemini Advanced):
+    * *Número* (Number): The street number of the building.
+    * *Bloque/Edificio* (Block/Building): Some complexes have multiple buildings.
+This field identifies the specific building within the complex.
+    * *Escalera* (Stairway): Larger buildings might have several stairways or entrances.
+This field indicates which stairway leads to the residence.
+    * *Piso* (Floor): The floor on which the residence is located.
+    * *Puerta* (Door): The specific door or apartment number.
+  * ⚠ 13% had street name / house number / "other information" fields
+  * ⚠ 5% had street name / house number + floor + apt fields
+* Belgium
+  * 34 address forms reviewed
+  * 6% had a single address line
+  * 24% had address lines 1/2
+  * ⚠ 9% had street name / building
+  * ⚠ 56% had street name (*Straat / Rue*) / Building (*Huisnummer / Numéro*) / mailbox number (*Bus / Boîte*) fields
+  ⚠ * 12% (of all forms) contained also a *Toevoeging* (see Netherlands)
+  * N.b.: A *Bus / Boîte* is often a single digit number or single character or a combination of these.
+* Chile
+  * 43 address forms reviewed
+  * 7% had a single address line
+  * 7% had address lines 1/2
+  * ⚠ 58% had street (*Nombre de Calle*) / building (*Número de Calle*) / unit (*Dpto/Piso*) fields
+  * ⚠ 21% had street / building / overflow fields
+  * Note that it was not fully clear where the third field should be filled with a single number (2A seems to be the canonical example for floor and apartment) or with the full text of an overflow field (“Depto 2A”).
+* Colombia
+  * 40 address forms reviewed
+  * 15% had a single address line
+  * 60% had address lines 1/2
+  * ⚠ 23% had the following format (five fields): "\<Tipo de via (e.g. Carrera)\> \<street\> # \<cross-street\> - \<distance from intersection in meter\>, \<apartment number\>”
+    * Streets are numeric identifiers (e.g., 12) sometimes joined with a character (e.g., 12b).
+Natives will probably think of "\<cross-street\> - \<distance from intersection in m\>" as their house number.
+    * Internally the fields were sometimes named numero-1, numero-2, numbero-3
+    * These fields are typically accompanied by an apartment number
+* Indonesia
+  * 32 address forms reviewed
+  * 69% had a single address line (*Alamat*)
+  * 31% had address lines 1/2
+* Philippines
+  * 25 address forms reviewed
+  * 44% had a single address line
+  * 56% had address lines 1/2
+* Taiwan
+  * It was very hard to reach checkout forms as most are gated by a check of your phone number.
+7 address forms contained only a single address line or address lines 1/2 but it’s possible that this is a non-representative sample.
+* Turkey
+  * 31 address forms reviewed
+  * 67% had a single address line
+  * 16% had address lines 1/2
+  * ⚠ 6.5% had a field for street + house number, followed by 3 separate fields for building / floor / apartment
+  * ⚠ 10% had a field for street and a field for building + apartment
+* Vietnam
+  * 10 address forms reviewed
+  * 100% had a single address line

+The data indicates that there are several countries (Brazil, Germany, Mexico, Netherlands, Spain, Belgium, Colombia) where many address forms are not well supported by the `autocomplete` attribute today and other countries (Indonesia, Philippines, Vietnam) where the `autocomplete` attribute is a good fit to address forms.

 ## Goals and principles